 Frankly, the last few years has been a time when packaged tours, for the most part, are by far more favorable for many people than independent travel to Egypt.
 In fact, the main reason that most people would wish to visit Egypt independently is simply for the freedom of scheduling, unless they are very, very familiar with Egypt.

 We at Tour Egypt have often promoted independent travel to Egypt, and we will continue to do so.
 Particularly for well-informed and experienced travelers, an independent trip to Egypt can be fun and fulfilling.
 But for many visitors, this is not the best way to visit, and for many more, it will certainly not be the least expensive means to view the country.
-For the first or second time visitor to Egypt, a will work much more satisfactory.
+For the first or second time visitor to Egypt, a guided package tour will work much more satisfactory.
 There are several reasons for this.

 A number of readers have been emailing us in order to make rather complex arrangements for travel to Egypt.
 Independently, they are often attempting to include other areas such as the Holy Land, as well as various European destinations as part of their itinerary.
 That is all fine and good, and tour companies do this all the time, but it can get very tricky, as well as costly for a private individual.

 The typical thinking is that tour companies must charge a profit for their services, and hence, traveling independently saves that money which would otherwise end up in the tour operator's hands.
 In many, if not most cases, this is an incorrect assumption.

 Most of the tour and travel companies bringing tourists to Egypt receive deep discounts from both airlines and hotels .
 Often, they may pay as little as half of the going rate for such services.
 This is due to the number of bookings they make, which entitles them to "wholesale" discounts.
 Package pricing varies among tour and travel operators, but it is safe to say that in some instances, a percentage of this savings is passed on to tourists, making the trip cheaper than they could have arranged it themselves.